-Employee Group Qualifications for Special Plan Benefits Computation of Special Plan Benefit Current Employee Contribution Rate (Certain) State Prison employees hired on or after 9/1/1984 but prior to 7/1/1998 25 years of service, age 55 For service under the plan, 1⁄2 of AFC, for 25 years and 2% of AFC for each additional year.
+Employee Group Qualifications for Special Plan Benefit Computation of Special Plan Benefit Current Employee Contribution Rate IF&W Wardens and Marine Resources Wardens hired after 8/31/84 25 years of service with no age requirement % of AFC for 25 years under the plan and 2% of AFC for each additional year.
+8.65% for the first 25 years of service under plan, 7.65% thereafter.
+1.15% for those with employer-paid contributions Liquor inspectors hired before 9/1/84 who were serving in that capacity on 9/1/84 and were laid off as liquor inspectors or chief inspectors pursuant to public law 2003, Chapter 20 and who did not meet age or service requirements for retirement under 5 MRSA §17851(10) prior to the layoff.
+25 years of service in any special or regular plan covered by the Retirement System and age 55.
+Must meet both requirements.
+The part of the service retirement benefit based on service earned as a liquor inspector or chief inspector position is computed as 1/50 th of AFC multiplied by the number of years of creditable service earned as liquor inspector or chief inspector and the part of the service retirement benefit based on service earned in any other position/capacity must be computed in accordance with the formula for computing benefits for the plan by which the member is then covered.
+The rate required by the plan under which the member is currently covered.
+(Certain) State Prison employees hired on or after 9/1/84 but prior to 7/1/98 25 years of service, age 55.
+For service under the plan, 1⁄2 of AFC, for 25 years and 2% of AFC for each additional year.
 If the member retires after 25 years of service and is under age 55, the benefit it reduced for each year that the member is under age 55 at retirement.
 8.65% for the first 25 years of service under plan, 7.65% thereafter.
-1.15% for those with employer paid contributions (Certain) State Fire Marshal positions (including inspectors and investigators) in service on/after 7/1/2020 20 years of service with no age requirement 1⁄2 of AFC for 20 years under the plan and 2% of AFC for each additional year.
+1.15% for those with employer paid contributions State Police hired after 9/15/84 (Includes Special Agent Investigators hired by the Bureau of State Police before 6/21/82).
+25 years of service with no age requirement 1⁄2 of AFC for 25 years under the plan and 2% of AFC for each additional year.
+8.65% for the first 25 years of service under the plan, 7.65% thereafter.
+1.15% for those with employerpaid contributions.
+(Certain) State Fire Marshal positions (including inspectors and investigators) in service on/after 7/1/2020 20 years of service with no age requirement % of AFC for 20 years under the plan and 2% of AFC for each additional year.
 Service as a Fire Marshal prior to 7/1/2020 is converted to service under this plan for those employed on 7/1/2020 8.65% for the first 20 years of service under the plan.
 7.65% thereafter.
-1.15% for those with employer-paid contributions.
+1.15% for those with employerpaid contributions.